John B. Chapple: Political career

 In 1932, Chapple defeated incumbent John J. Blaine in the Republican primary for the United States Senate.
 His campaign included the claim that the University of Wisconsin was rife with atheism, communism, and immorality.
 Chapple lost in the general election to F. Ryan Duffy.

 He ran for the Senate twice more.
 In 1934, he finished third behind incumbent Robert M. La Follette Jr. and John M. Callahan.
-Chapple ran as a "Townsend Republican" in 1938 but lost to Republican Alexander Wiley in the general election.